Lincoln metropolitan area, Nebraska

-The Lincoln Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of two counties in Nebraska, anchored by the city of Lincoln.
-As of the 2020 census, the MSA had a population of 340,217.
+The Lincoln, NE Metropolitan Statistical Area, as defined by the U.S. Office of Management and Budget, is a metropolitan area consisting of two counties in Nebraska, anchored by the city of Lincoln.
+As of the 2020 census, the metropolitan statistical area (MSA) had a population of 340,217.
+The MSA is a component of the Lincoln–Beatrice, NE Combined Statistical Area, which adds the Beatrice, NE micropolitan area (Gage County).
+The combined statistical area has an estimated population of 373,792 as of 2025.